 Finding material to use in designing such a bonsai is not always easy.
 Look for plants that have this straight trunk in nature.
 The larch, some species of juniper and pine, as well as the tropical Tamarind fruit tree (shown here) are just a few trees that usually grow erect.

-The second basic bonsai shape is much less formal and much easier to find plants to create the style.
+The second basic bonsai shape is much less formal.

-Curves and bends in the trunk and the branches should have the look of something that would actually happen in nature.
+Curves and bends should have the look of something that would actually happen in nature.
 One of the major goals, is to place branches on the outside of curves, whenever possible.